-NYSED now seeks to further expand ECHS Programs in New York State through the creation of the additional ECHS Partnerships.
+NYSED now seeks to further expand ECHS Programs in New York State through the creation of additional ECHS Partnerships including consortia of school districts or one or more school districts and BOCES.
 The ECHS Program will provide students the opportunity and support to complete a minimum of 24 and up to 60 transferable college credits or an associate degree by the time they graduate from high school.
-Through this Request for Proposals (RFP), NYSED seeks proposals from New York State Public School Districts in partnerships with IHEs for the development and operation of Early College High School programs.
+Through this Request for Proposals (RFP), NYSED seeks proposals from consortia of New York State Public School Districts and BOCES in partnerships with IHEs for the development and operation of Early College High School programs.
 The ECHS partnership must include an IHE partner(s).
 The ECHS program will potentially save students one to two years of time at college and college expenses needed to complete a postsecondary degree.